Northam, Spanberger say Democrats should stop stalling infrastructure vote - NewsBreak

 That said, at least two of four Republicans representing Virginia in Congress are not planning to support the bipartisan deal, which got 69 votes in the Senate.

-While none of the GOP Congressman agreed to an interview on Tuesday, Rep. Morgan Griffith (R-9th) and Rep. Rob Wittman (R-1st) responded with statements.
+While none of the state’s GOP Congressmen agreed to an interview on Tuesday, Rep. Morgan Griffith (R-9th) and Rep. Rob Wittman (R-1st) responded with statements.
 Both expressed that too little of the sweeping package is being spent on “actual infrastructure.”

 “The spending on broadband is not directed enough toward areas that are genuinely unserved, and our region is unlikely to gain much from funding transit or electric vehicle stations for more populous areas,” said Griffith.
 “Ninth District taxpayers would be on the hook for a bill that would not substantially improve their roads, bridges, or broadband.”